KallistiOSUnchained/KallistiOS/README.md

 * IDE hard drive, 32MB RAM upgrade, custom BIOS flashROMs

 # Getting Started
-A beginner's guide to development for the Sega Dreamcast along with detailed instructions for installing KOS and the required toolchains can be found on [dreamcast.wiki](https://dreamcast.wiki/Getting_Started_with_Dreamcast_development).
+A beginner's guide to development for the Sega Dreamcast along with detailed instructions for installing KOS and the required toolchains can be found on the [Wiki](https://github.com/KallistiOSUnchained/KallistiOS/wiki/Installation-Guide).
 Additional documentation can be found in the docs folder.

 # Licensing
 KallistiOS itself is licensed under the BSD-like **KOS License**. **Attribution is not optional**.
 Additionally, this distribution contains code licensed under various free software licenses.